Dental Retainers Lab from China

 In some cases, your orthodontist will install a permanent retainer behind your teeth.
 Patients receiving this treatment will wear the retainer all the time, even while they eat and brush their teeth.
 This type of retainer can only be removed by a dentist, and when removed, the patient will be given a removable retainer that can be worn while sleeping.

-• The first 3-6 months: During this period, braces should be worn for more than 22 hours a day.
+• The first 6 months: During this period, retainers should be worn for more than 22 hours a day.
 They should only be removed when brushing, flossing, or eating.
 Your orthodontist will continue to monitor your progress and then approve you to wear them only at night.

-• From year three to the rest of your life: Now, you can wear fewer braces.
-Occasionally missing a night or two is no big deal.
-A good rule of thumb is to wear it every other night.
+• From year two to the rest of your life: Now, you can wear retainers occasionally, but a good rule of thumb is to wear it every other night.

 • Carefully follow the instructions for wearing, cleaning, and storing braces.

-• If you wear a removable retainer, wash the retainer with warm water after eating or drinking anything.
+• Wash the retainer with cold or warm water after eating or drinking coffee and tea.
 You can also use toothpaste and a toothbrush to clean them.

 • Be sure to take your braces out when you eat.